K6SY/flask-ism-training/README.md

 2. Navigate throught this URL: http://127.0.0.1:5000/account/k6SY

-3. Replace in the above URL "K6SY" with another word and show the différence
+3. Replace in the above URL "K6SY" with another word and show the difference